This elegant sangria is perfect for any occasion. It’s quickly and easily made with red wine, Prosecco, lemon-lime soda, and fruit.

 If you like this recipe, check out my other cocktails:

-You are sure to enjoy this refreshing, simple and fruity sangria as much as I do.
+This summer favorite is a real crowd-pleaser.
+You are sure to enjoy this refreshing, elegant, and fruity sangria as much as I do.

 Give this delicious sangria a try and drop me a comment below to let me know how it turned out.

 - 1 bottle red wine of choice 750 ml

 - 1 bottle lemon lime soda 2 liter